neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

 .. py:function:: gds.modularity.stream(G: Graph, **config: Any) -> DataFrame

+.. py:function:: gds.modularityOptimization.mutate(G: Graph, **config: Any) -> Series[Any]

+    The Modularity Optimization algorithm groups the nodes in the graph by optimizing the graphs modularity.

+.. py:function:: gds.modularityOptimization.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.modularityOptimization.stream(G: Graph, **config: Any) -> DataFrame

+    The Modularity Optimization algorithm groups the nodes in the graph by optimizing the graphs modularity.

+.. py:function:: gds.modularityOptimization.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.modularityOptimization.write(G: Graph, **config: Any) -> Series[Any]

+    The Modularity Optimization algorithm groups the nodes in the graph by optimizing the graphs modularity.

+.. py:function:: gds.modularityOptimization.write.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.nodeSimilarity.mutate(G: Graph, **config: Any) -> Series[Any]

     The Node Similarity algorithm compares a set of nodes based on the nodes they are connected to.